abhinandraj011/student_management_system/README.md

 # Student Management System

-This application provides a simple interface for managing student data.
-It allows users to add, edit, delete, and search for student records.
+This is a simple Student Management System application built using PyQt6 and MySQL.
+It allows users to manage student records including adding, editing, searching, and deleting student data.

 ## Prerequisites